DannySauval/Flappy_Bird_AI/README.md

 I wanted to make a simple game using what I learned about AI lastly.
 The idea was to be as simple as possible, AND start from scratch.
 I forbid myself to use anything other than numpy and pygame or standard libraries.

-I decided to go with Flappy Bird which is a simple game to implement and play (except for me, I suck at this game).
+I decided to go with Flappy Bird which is a simple game to implement and play (except for me, I'm bad at it).
 Only a few data are required for the bird to play, and the output decision is simple, either you jump or you don't.

 The AI behind this project is a simple neural network (just one hidden layer).
 The learning process uses part of a genetic algorithm, I take the best bird and I tweak its genes to generate a new generation.